bfreuden/kubernetes-cheat-sheet/README.md

 ### Warning

-When restarting the cluster it looks like the MongoDB replica set may become invalid:
+When restarting the cluster it looks like the MongoDB replica is always becoming invalid:
 ```bash
 kubectl exec -it mymongo-mongodb-primary-0 -- /bin/bash
 mongo -uroot -psecretpassword